 Merging SNMP and non-SNMP

 A truly advanced SNMP manager isn't just for SNMP.
 For various reasons, you may want to bypass an SNMP proxy agent at some sites, while still integrating your network to a single manager.
 If so, you should look for a network management platform that can integrate SNMP and non-SNMP protocols on a single console.

 Using one console will make your network management more reliable and less costly.
 You'll save on costs for gear, maintenance, and staff training.
 Your monitoring staff will not have to divide their attention between a lot of systems.

 As we've seen, advanced SNMP gear can collect granular device data, display and process granular SNMP data, and even integrate SNMP with non-SNMP protocols.
 Having these capabilities will help you implement an intelligent alarm management system.

 Intelligent alarm management does more than display network integrity threats - it processes alarm data to create complex automated responses when trouble happens.

 An intelligent alarm management system can:

-- Automatically notify technicians of alarms by pager and e-mail
+- Automatically alert technicians of alarms by pager and e-mail.

-- Automatically notify backup technicians and supervisors if alarms are not acknowledged
+- Automatically alert backup technicians and supervisors if alarms are not acknowledged.

-- Automatically control remote site equipment for immediate correction of emergencies
+- Automatically control remote site gear for immediate correction of emergencies.